joeymalvinni/ictf2024writeups/web/Boing/README.md

 }
 ```

-We can finally grab the database by downloading it from the URL `/static/c72d7d74bb415dc50a03c8d7d6d4485c/users.db`.
+Now, we can finally grab the database by downloading it from the URL `/static/c72d7d74bb415dc50a03c8d7d6d4485c/users.db`!!!!

 Ultimately, the flag is in plaintext in the database.